How to Use a Cane for the Best Safety and Support

 Because if they don’t use any support and they fall, they’re going to end up needing much more than just a cane.

 But having a cane isn’t enough!
-It’s just as important to make sure the cane is the right height and being used correctly!
+It’s just as essential to make sure the cane is the right height and being used correctly!

 Here are a few more images that illustrate Dr. Jo’s recommendations.